BluemediaGER/ldap2azure/README.md

 ### The "web" section
 ldap2azure is equipped with a RESTful API and the possibility to provide a web frontend.
+Once the feature is enabled, ldap2azure will create a default api user the first time it is started.
+The credentials are displayed in the console or log.

-To provide a frontend, it must be located in a folder called "web-frontend" in the same directory as the JAR file of ldap2azure and contain an index.html file.
+To provide a frontend, it must be located in a folder called "web-frontend" in the same folder as the JAR file of ldap2azure.
+The "web-frontend" folder must also contain at least an index.html file.
 If this is the case, it is automatically mounted at application startup.

+My personal implementation of a frontend can be found on my GitHub account: [ldap2azure-frontend](https://github.com/BluemediaGER/ldap2azure-frontend)
 The definition of the RESTful API is available at [https://bluemediager.github.io/ldap2azure](https://bluemediager.github.io/ldap2azure).

 | Key | Description | Example value |